Academic Support Services

 In either the fall or spring of their final year at Pacific McGeorge, Directed Study Program students are required to take Practical & Persuasive Legal Writing (PPLW).
 PPLW is a two-unit, ten-week course designed to demystify the bar exam.
 PPLW students write several California Bar Exam essays and performance tests, and receive extensive individualized feedback on their answers.
 Although Directed Study Program students are required to take PPLW for graduation, this class is open to all Pacific McGeorge students.

-Students in the Directed Study Program will also meet regularly with the Dean of Students to discuss their academic scheduling and progress.
+Students in the Directed Study Program also have other required courses and will meet regularly with the Dean of Students to discuss their academic scheduling and progress.
 Additionally, the Director of Academic Support is available to meet with any Pacific McGeorge student or graduate seeking to improve his or her study skills and exam performance.

-Professor Lee is available to meet with and counsel students at any time regarding study techniques, time management, supplemental materials, study groups, and other matters related to academic progress and/or the bar exam.
-Also available to all students throughout the year are members of the Skills Support Team, who hold regular drop-in office hours in the Academic Support Resource Center.
+Professor Thompson is available to meet with and counsel students at any time regarding study techniques, time management, supplemental materials, study groups, and other matters related to academic progress and/or the bar exam.
+Also available to all students throughout the year is the Academic Support Resource Center.
 Skills Support Team members are also available by appointment outside of their office hours.

 The primary methods of measuring progress in law school are essay and multiple choice exams.
 Both formats require students to apply the law to new story lines by analyzing how the facts might support good arguments for each side.
 This process is preparation for typical state bar examinations and the practice of law, where hypothetical fact patterns become real client problems.

-Because many students' undergraduate programs used different methods of assessment, the Pacific McGeorge Academic Support Program helps first-year students get used to the process with a simulated practice exam during the fall Skills Hours program.
-This simulation process includes lectures on how to succeed; administration of an essay exam under proctored, timed conditions; detailed feedback from professors on all papers; and faculty-led review sessions.
+Because many students' undergraduate programs used different methods of assessment, the Pacific McGeorge Academic Support Program helps first-year students get used to the process with a simulated practice exam during the fall semester.
+This simulation process includes administration of an essay exam under proctored, timed conditions; detailed feedback from professors; and an exam review session.

 Additionally, most professors release past essay exams so that students may continue taking practice exams on their own.
 This individual writing practice is key to student success in law school.
 Past exams are available on the Go-Cat system in the Gordon D. Schaber Law Library, and students are encouraged to download these exams and compile their own practice exam libraries.
 Exams are also available in hard copy format at the Reserve Desk in the Library.